-- Then place Red Pepper on a sheet tray and roast for about 6 minutes, rotating it once after 3 minutes. (you can also put your red pepper directly over flames, but be sure to watch it carefully and turn it every minute or so).
+- Place vegetables on a sheet tray and roast for about 6 minutes, rotating it once after 3 minutes.

-- Remove your charred red pepper from the oven or direct flames and immediately place it in a bowl and cover it with plastic wrap or place in a brown paper bag.
+- Remove vegetables from the oven place it in a bowl and cover it with plastic wrap or place in a brown paper bag.

-- Let sit for 10 minutes, then remove skin and seeds.
-Please do not run your pepper under water.
-It just removes all the flavor.
+- Let sit for 10 minutes, then remove skin and seeds from red peppers.

 Instructions for Harissa - African Red Pepper Sauce

 - In a dry pan add all seeds.
 Cumin, coriander, and caraway.
 Toast on medium heat until aromatic.
-About three minutes max.
+About 3 minutes max.

-- Using a mortar and pestle grind your seeds. (does not need to be a fine grind).
+- Using a mortar and pestle to grind seeds.

-- In a blender add your roasted red pepper, roasted garlic, diced red onion, red chilies and all your toasted and ground seeds.
+- In a blender add roasted red pepper, roasted garlic, diced red onion, red chilies and all toasted and ground seeds.

-- After one minute slowly add your grapeseed oil.
+- After one minute slowly add grape seed oil.

 - Let cool for 15 minutes before serving.